Onelinerhub/onelinerhub/chrome-headless/how-to-save-web-page-source-to-a-file.md

-# How to save web page source to a file
+# How to save web page source HTML to a file

 ```bash
 google-chrome --headless --dump-dom "https://github.com" > source.html